zidhupj/project-11-superwars-css/readme.md

 4. Style the elements in `style.css`.

 ### Conditions

 Your output should adhere to the following conditions.
 * Heroes should be on your left grid and Villains on the right grid.
 * Heroes should be justified to the right and Villains to the left.
 * Each player should have an image, name and strength (Number).
+The images of the super heroes are provided in the "images" folder.
 * Name and strength should be center aligned.
 * Make the players equally spaced apart.